 Negotiations & Orders

 Trade shows help bring all the different aspects of an industry together – consumers, distributors, suppliers and manufacturers, all in one place.
-With such a broad audience together in one place, businesses are able to schedule meetings, negotiate orders and other opportunities and collaborate on other projects.
+With such a broad audience together in one place, businesses are able to schedule meetings, negotiate orders, and also provide opportunities to collaborate on other projects.
 Trade shows allow businesses to facilitate discussions with their suppliers and even with other businesses, as well as move projects to another level if the opportunity arises.
 One new distributor relationship forged at a trade show can lead to a significant increase in your revenue.
 And who knows – the exhibitor across the aisle from your booth may turn out to be your future business partner.

 Expand your industry contacts